quacksouls/jaf/doc/hof/argument.md

 a _callback_ function.
 We expect the callback function to be invoked by the function that takes the callback.

+Here is a common reason for having a function that can take another function as
+argument: abstraction.
+Modularity encourages code reuse.
+To modularize our code base, we need to abstract away those specific operations or functionalities that should be in separate utility/library functions.
+If a function `func()` requires a specific operation implemented by a utility function, we pass the ulitity function to `func()`.
+A function that can take another function as argument encourages us to think in terms of code reuse, to have utility functions each of which does a specific task and does it well.

 ## Pass a function name

 How exactly do we pass a callback to another function?
 We pass the name of the